Premature Labour and Birth

 After your baby is born

-Members of the neonatal team will be on hand to assess and stabilise your baby as soon as they are born.
-They will assess your baby’s airway, breathing and circulation, checking that they can maintain their temperature and see how they are adapting to the outside world.
+Neonatal team members will assess and stabilise your baby as soon as they are born.
+They will assess airway, breathing, and circulation, check that they can maintain their temperature and see how they are adapting to the outside world.

-Some babies will require some resuscitation on the labour ward or in theatre if you’ve had a caesarean.
-This means that they will need help from the team to start breathing.
-Once your baby is stable, they may be transferred to the Neonatal Unit or Special Care Baby Unit in an incubator, a covered plastic cot which keeps your baby warm.
-Partners are welcome to go with their baby to the unit if they wish.
+Partners are welcome to go with their baby to the unit.
 Some partners prefer to stay with you until you are well enough to visit your baby together.
-This is entirely up to you both, and the neonatal team will take excellent care of your baby until you are well enough to visit.
+This is entirely up to you both; the neonatal team will take excellent care of your baby until you are well enough to visit.

-The neonatal team will update you on your baby’s condition and management plan as soon as they can, keeping you updated on how they are responding to their care.
-You will also receive a daily update about your baby’s condition and management from a neonatal consultant while your baby is staying in the NNU or SCBU.
+The neonatal team will update you on your baby’s condition and management plan as soon as possible, updating you on how they respond to their care.
+A neonatal consultant will also update you on your baby’s condition and management in the NNU or SCBU.

-Premature babies often need help to breathe, as their lungs may not be developed enough to breathe on their own.
-Your baby might be put on a machine called a ventilator, which helps them to breathe.
+Premature babies often need help breathing, as their lungs may not be developed enough to breathe independently.
+They might need a ventilator to help them breathe.
 The team will do their best to keep you and your baby together.

 Read more